-The scenic river trip Coeur d’Alene River Float is located 35 minutes outside of Coeur d’Alene, ID meeting at the river shop.
+The scenic river trip Coeur d’Alene River Float is located 35 minutes east of Coeur d’Alene, ID meeting at the river shop.
 River shop is just two miles off interstate I-90, Kingston, Idaho.

 Class I and flat water, ripples and no waves, Ages 4+ and only your feet get wet. 🙂

 This Coeur d’Alene River trip is located near Kingston, Idaho, just outside of Coeur d’Alene.
 It is a great way to spend half the day in the Coeur d’Alene/Spokane area.
 Great for all ages and abilities as your guide does the paddling.
 Nervous about younger children on the boats?
 This is your float trip!
 Picture a lazy river, warm breezes and a total release of all your cares!
 Guests view birds, moose, and has North Idaho written all over it.